rsh249/bioinformatics/docs/bio_data_sci.md

 ## Genomic data "Variety"

 The alphabet of the genome has 4 letters (ACGT).
+However, much like languages, the code of the genome depends on series of nucleotides (i.e., genes, regulatory elements).

+So how does this increase complexity?

-+ What is the probability of any given 12 letter word occurring more than once in the human genome?
-(Hint: you might need to look up how big the human genome is)
++ What is the probability of randomly selecting any given 12 letter DNA word?
++ What about doing this twice?
+(Is it likely to get the same sequence of DNA in a genome by chance?)

 ---